 When not talking bees, studying bees or teaching others about bees, I love to read, walk and run.
-My roof terrace keeps me busy in the summer months when I try to create a home for – you may imagine – bees in the city.
+Half a hectare of garden keeps me busy in the summer months when I try to create a home for – you may imagine – bees.
 I travel a lot, mostly for work, but from time to time I just like to sit somewhere outside, observe plants and animals around me and just enjoy myself.

 What you can expect from BeeSafe

 Everything I do and the advice I give is based on science and my more of 25 years working with bees and their health.
 I stay on top of latest publications and developments.
 This means that my approach to bee health has changed over the years.
 I now follow a One Health approach.
 The insights of the past years on honey bee diseases impacting other bee species are responsible for that.
 Science isn’t binary.
 New results and observations lead to new approaches.

 Despite leaving academia, I’m still a scientist.
 So, you can ask me to design a study on the effect of 5G on bee health.
 But I won’t sign a manifesto against 5G to “save the bees”.
 Because there isn’t any data supporting the claim that bees suffer from this technology.